-Chatelherault is the palacial hunting lodge originally built by the Hamiltons in the 17th century and restored in this century.
+Chatelherault is the palacial hunting lodge originally built by the Hamiltons in the 17th century and restored in the 20th century.
 Cadzow Castle can be found on the grounds surrounding Chatelherault.

 However, it is the starting point for the tour of Cadzow, and the first information about Cadzow Castle can be found in a brochure as you leave Chatelherault.